YKStepanov/buOAuth2Curl/README.md

 # buOAuth2Curl
     Php simple authorization class using OAuth2 protocol, tested and configured on google.
 # buGooglePhoto
-    Сlass for working with Google Photo API.
+    РЎlass for working with Google Photo API.
 # Working examples
  +ul Simple authorization in google using OAuth2 protocol +ul Getting a list of video and photo files